-There are thousands of articles on the internet on "travel hacking".
-A quick search on Google for "how to get free flights" will give you over 33 million results.
-This guide is my attempt at writing a simplified version so you can get your next flight for FREE (whether it's in economy or first class) in the next 30 days.
+There are thousands of articles on the internet on “travel hacking”.
+A search on Google for “how to get free flights” will give you over 33 million results.
+This guide is my attempt at writing a simplified version so you can get your next flight for significantly less than retail price (whether it’s in economy or first class) in the next 30-90 days.

 10 countries.